Sunnidhya/scientific_calculator_spe/README.md

 # scientific_calculator_spe
-Mini project as part of the course CS 816 Software Production Engineering
+Mini project as part of the course CS 816 Software Production Engineering.